yohanesrioirsan/anonin-message/README.md

 php artisan serve
 ```

 The project will be run on your local machine. http://localhost:8000

+Likes/stars/forks would be greatly appreciated, and feel free to use this project as an educational resource.
+For any kind of issues, bugs, or errors, please feel free to contact me.
+Thank you :).